yavyx/PaIntDB/PaIntDB _issues.md

 - New function to extract all db information from the selected interaction(s).
 Important for when the Dash application is running.
 - Come up with first-order interaction algortihms.
 Need to think more about this algorithm.
 - Double lists when extracting study items.
 - Fix GO enrichment.
 Run GO enrichment on network or on full list (not all original genes are mapped) ?
+Both
+- Use decorators? to modify network generating functions.

 ### Dash GUI
 - How to handle exceptions